CBE JU-funded PROMOFER project logo

 • GESTION AMBIENTAL DE CASTILLA-LA MANCHA SA Cuenca, Spain

-• ETAM ANONYMH ETAIREIA SYMBOYLEYTIKON KAI MELETHTIKON YPIRESION Irakleio, Greece
+• ETAM ANONYMH ETAIREIA SYMBOYLEYTIKON KAI MELETHTIKON YPIRESION IRAKLEIO, Greece

-• INSTITUTO REGIONAL DE INVESTIGACION Y DESARROLLO AGROALIMENTARIO Y FORESTAL DE CASTILLA-LA MANCHA Tomelloso, Spain
+• INSTITUTO REGIONAL DE INVESTIGACION Y DESARROLLO AGROALIMENTARIO Y FORESTAL DE CASTILLA-LA MANCHA TOMELLOSO, Spain